apgeorg/Traffic-Sign-Classifier/writeup/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the first image, the model is 100% sure that this is a priority road sign (probability of 100%).
+The other top five softmax probabilities are zero.

 ![alt text][image112]

-For the second image ...
+For the second image, the model is relatively sure that this is a roundabout mandatory.
+It achieves a probability of 55% for the "Roundabout mandatory" sign.
+The other top five softmax probabilities are shown in the illustration below.

 ![alt text][image113]

-For the third image ...
+For the third image, the model is sure that this is a speed limit (30km/h) sign	with a probability of 100%.

 ![alt text][image114]

-For the fourth image ...
+For the fourth image, the model is again sure that this is a keep right sign	with a probability of 100%.

 ![alt text][image115]

-For the fifth image ...
+For the fifth image, the model misclassified the stop sign.
+In other words, the model predicts an end of no passing by vehicles over 3.5 metric tons sign with a probability of 60%.
+Furter, the stop sign is not listed in the top five softmax probabilities which means that the model has trouble predicting on stop signs.

 ![alt text][image116]